gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classTensorCommon.md

 **Parameters:**

-* `val` The value by which the elements should be multiplied.
+* `val` The value by which the elements should be divided.